An independent research database No paid placement · No referral fees

 The verification routine — 5 minutes, free

 1. State licence above threshold.
 NSW: concreting over $5k needs a Specialist Trade certificate.
 QLD: above $3,300 needs QBCC.
-VIC: above $10k needs VBA registration.
+VIC: above $10k needs BPC registration.

 2. Public liability + workers comp.
 Certificate of currency.